Ordering an Assembled Keyboard

 If you need more information about these switches and why we selected them, see this post: Keebio Switch Options for Keyboards

 We don't provide lubing service for the switches, so they will be stock.
-The Gazzew switches do have some factory lube already applied.
+The Durock switches do have some factory lube already applied.
 For lubing services, we can recommend Kirball's Keys.

 Rotary Encoders

 Some boards allow for rotary encoders to be added in place of a switch (typically at the top corners of the board).
-Note that to remap/reprogram the function of the encoders, you will need to setup a QMK build environment and modify code, since VIA Configurator and QMK Configurator can not change the encoder functions at this time.
+These will be soldered in and will need to be de-soldered if you want to place a switch in this spot later on.

 Case Parts

-With the way Keebio keyboards are usually constructed, there are 2 main case components: Plates and Middle layer.
-Some boards will have different plates to choose from and some will also have middle layers that can be added.
+Plate builds have 2 main case components: plates and a middle layer.
+Some boards will have different plates to choose from and some also have middle layers that can be added.

 Plates